- Events Calendar

 New Restaurants in Rochester, MN

 There’s a “restaurant renaissance” occurring in Rochester, MN, as the city transforms into a vibrant center of entertainment, dining, and nightlife.
-Get a taste of Rochester at these dynamic new restaurants (and a can’t-miss donut shop) that have opened in 2017 and 2018!
+Get a taste of Rochester at these dynamic new restaurants (and some can’t-miss dessert spots) that have opened recently!